Why This Recipe Works

 As a dip, it's great with plantain chips or with fufu (a starchy dish made from pounded and boiled cassava root and green plantains).

 The best thing is to make a big batch and get creative: obe ata offers a world of serving possibilities.

-- 4 habanero or Scotch bonnet peppers (about 1 ounce; 30g), stemmed, seeded, and cut into roughly 1/2-inch dice (see note)
+4 habanero or Scotch bonnet peppers (about 1 ounce; 30g), stemmed, seeded, and cut into roughly 1/2-inch dice (see notes)

-- 1/2 teaspoon Nigerian curry powder, such as Lion's Brand, or more to taste (optional, see note)
+1/2 teaspoon Nigerian curry powder, such as Lion's Brand, or more to taste (optional, see notes)

 Preheat oven to 400°F (200°C) and set oven racks in the top- and bottom-third positions.
 Line two rimmed baking sheets with parchment paper.

-In a large bowl, toss red bell pepper with 2 tablespoons (30ml) palm oil.
+In a large bowl, toss red bell peppers with 2 tablespoons (30ml) palm oil.
 Season with salt.
 Transfer in an even layer to one of the rimmed baking sheets.
-In the same large bowl, toss the garlic, tomato, Fresno chili, habanero, onion, and ginger with 4 tablespoons (60ml) palm oil.
+In the same large bowl, toss garlic, tomato, Fresno chile, habanero, onion, and ginger with 4 tablespoons (60ml) palm oil.
 Season with salt.
 Transfer in an even layer to the other rimmed baking sheet.